 This certification is highly useful if you want to make a career in equity research, investment banking or fund management.

 However, if you choose to pursue this course there is one piece of advice: Start early

 If you wish to make a career out of wealth management then being a CFP is almost a must have.

-This course gives you in depth training in various aspects of personal finance like tax planning, insurance planning, state planning etc.
+This course gives you in-depth training in various aspects of personal finance like tax planning, insurance planning, estate planning, etc.

 You can consider the certified financial planner to be like the general practitioner MBBS.